 Instead of growing each plant separately in its own pot, you can choose to grow several plants together in one long container.
 Just be sure to give them enough space to avoid competition!

-This problem can be minimized if you stagger the planting of seeds so that they are not all reaching maturity at the same time.
-This also ensures that you always have lettuce maturing, without getting too much at once.
+The problem of competition can be minimized if you stagger the planting of seeds so that they are not all reaching maturity at the same time.
+This also ensures that you will always have some lettuce maturing, which gives you a steady supply of produce without getting too much at once.

-Of course, you can always share some of your fresh produce with friends, roommates, or a study group!
+Of course, if you grow too much lettuce, you can always share some of your fresh produce with friends, roommates, or a study group!

 Lettuce does best in full sun, but it can tolerate some shade.
 Your best bet is to place a container on a window sill or on some type of stand so that it receives enough light.